muneerkk66/NetWorkPinger/README.md

 ```
 Count = Number of concurrent request

+#### Concurrent Execution: Performs ping operations in parallel for efficiency.

 ## Example Apps

 an example app using NetworkPinger can be found on [GitHub](https://github.com/muneerkk66/PingMaster).